How to Experience the Best Fall Foliage near Washington, DC

 There is something extra magical about autumn in the DMV.
 While we’re sipping our pumpkin spice lattes and hot apple ciders, bopping around our favorite harvest festivals, and frolicking through our local apple orchards and pumpkin patches in search of the best spoils for our pies and porches, Mother Nature is putting on her own show.
 She is adding a crispness to the air and painting her forests the brightest hues of red and orange.

-And lucky for us, we do not have to go far to experience this brilliant natural display, no matter how deep in the heart the city we reside.
-Seth and I spent our entire lives in awe of the way that our little corner of the East Coast transforms each autumn, and we’ve compiled our favorite places to experience fall foliage – or leaf peep, if you will – near Washington, DC and ordered them by their distance from the city.
+And lucky for us, we do not have to go far to experience this brilliant natural display, no matter how deep in the heart of the city we reside.
+Seth and I spent our entire lives in awe of the way that our little corner of the East Coast transforms each autumn, and we’ve compiled our favorite places to experience fall foliage – or leaf peep, if you will – near Washington, DC, and ordered them by their distance from the city.

 Rock Creek Park